jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

 Final voice recording will take place during **Class Work III** in the audio studio.
 Arriving prepared will allow you to focus fully on recording and editing your rough cut.

-Additionally:
-- Start preparing your **final title, project description, and high-quality screenshot** (instructions on the link below).
-You must upload these at least **one (1) week before the exhibition** so they can be included in the exhibition design materials.
-- Carefully read and follow the instructions for the [**Class Exhibition**](P1-Exhibition.md).

 ---

 ## Grading & Expectations (Maintenance-Based System)